VulnTool

 Solution Grouping Hides CVE Info

-The task tool link view hides vulns & doesn’t communicate the highest priority ones.
+The VulnTool link from the task tool hides vuln info & doesn’t communicate the highest priority ones.

 “I don’t like the solution view.
 I want to view the highest CVSS & which hosts the vuln affects.
 I don’t see the information I need here.”